• Skip to primary navigation

 Whitehead Extraction

-If you don’t have a comedo extractor, you can attempt to extract the whitehead with clean fingers.
-Whatever the method, wash your hands well with soap and hot water before extracting.
+If you don’t have this tool, you can also extract whiteheads using your fingers.
+Whatever the method, wash your hands or tools well with soap and hot water before doing so.

 How to pop a whitehead